-Tigharry Schoolhouse provides light, spacious, accommodation for friends, new or old! to gather.
-Available by bedroom or as a whole house rental (catered or self-catering) the layout has been designed to ensure the comfort of our guests, with convivial open-plan living areas balanced by restful bedrooms and quiet private spaces.
+Tigharry Schoolhouse provides light, spacious, accommodation for family and friends to gather.
+The layout of the house has been designed to ensure the comfort of our guests, with convivial open-plan living areas balanced by restful bedrooms and quiet private spaces.

 The original school entrance still serves as the main access to the house, complete with shaker coat pegs, vintage seating and mid-century maps.
 Crittall panels separate the hallway from two, large, double-height living spaces, formed from the old schoolrooms.
 On one side, the kitchen-dining room; this has seating for ten, views out over the patio and walled garden, a library housing over a thousand books, wood burning stove, and a fully-fitted kitchen with two ovens, an induction hob and plenty of pots, pans and kitchen equipment.
 The living room is located on the other side of the hall.
 This features comfortable seating on three large sofas, another wood burner, a dedicated study area, television, several vintage board games and an antique piano.
 Triple-aspect windows flood this room with natural light during the day, but once the sun sets, lowering the large-scale projector will transform it into a home cinema, perfect for an after-dinner film.
 A newly-built utility room housing laundry facilities and an additional larder/pantry adjoins the kitchen-diner.
 This also provides direct access to the back patio and garden.